microsoft/MSLab/README.md

 Set-ItemProperty -Path "HKCR:\Microsoft.PowerShellScript.1\Shell\1\Command" -Name "(Default)" -Value ('"{0}" "-Command" "if((Get-ExecutionPolicy ) -ne ''AllSigned'') {{ Set-ExecutionPolicy -Scope Process Bypass }}; & ''%1''"' -f $pwshPath)

 ```

+## Linux (preview)

+There is en experimental support for building Linux parent images in MSLab.
+For building those images MSLab use [Packer](https://www.packer.io/) tool.
+Supported Packer templates are hosted in separate GitHub repository https://github.com/microsoft/MSLab-templates.

+To build a Linux parent disk `Linux = $true` need to be added to the `LabConfig.ps1` before running any MSLab scripts.
+When  `1_Prereq.ps1` is ran MSLab would download Packer if not present on the machine yet, generates SSH key pair unique per a MSLab instance folder.
+This SSH key will be hardcoded in every parent disk built by that instance.

+After prerequisites stage additional PowerShell script `CreateLinuxParentDisk.ps1` will be `ParentDisks` folder.
+You can use that script to build a Linux parent disk in the similar way like the Windows images.

+You can also use your own SSH key that can be shared by multiple MSLab instances by explicitely specifying a path to it using `SshKeyPath` option in `LabConfig.ps1`.

+`Deploy.ps1` script is using `hv_socket` to connect to a Linux instances and provision them online (similar to how PowerShell Direct work for Windows virtual machines).
+By default, Linux virtual machines would also be joined to MSLab Active Directory via [sssd](https://sssd.io/) tool.

+All the supported Linux distributions and their Packer templates are in the [Microsoft/MSLab-templates](https://github.com/microsoft/MSLab-templates) repository.
+Should you run to any problem with specific distribution, please open an issue directly in that repository.